digaev/interactor-js/README.md

 ## Organizers

-Organizers sequentially `perform` interactors, if any interactor in the chain is failed all the previous interactors will `rollback` (from the last resolved to the first).
+Organizers sequentially `peinteractor-organizerctors, if any interactor in the chain is failed all the previous interactors will `rollback` (from the last resolved to the first).
 If any `rollback` is rejected the organizer will be rejected as well (any further interactors won't `rollback`)!

 ```ts
 import { Organizer } from "interactor-js";